webjocke/UniversityFiles/README.md

-# UniversityFiles
+# University Files
-This is a collection of most of the files and code I wrote during the university time.
+A collection of projects files from the courses mainly from the Bachelor programme in Innovative Programming at Linköping Universty.

-# Folder Structure
+# Folder Content
 Each course has it's own folder with some of the bigger projects having only links to their dedicated repositories.